Children's Miracle Network

-Children's Miracle Network Hospitals (CMN Hospitals) (French: Réseau Enfants-Santé (RES)) is a nonprofit organization that raises funds for children's hospitals in the U.S. and Canada.
-Donations support the health of more than 10 million children each year.
+Children's Miracle Network (CMN) is a nonprofit organization that raises funds for children's hospitals in the U.S. and Canada.
+Donations support the health of more than 12 million children each year.

-Donations, which goes to local hospitals, fund critical life-saving treatments and healthcare services along with research, medical equipment, emotional, and health support during difficult hospital stays, as well as financial assistance.
-CMN Hospitals funds are unrestricted.
+Donations, which go to local hospitals, fund critical life-saving treatments and healthcare services along with research, medical equipment, emotional, and health support during difficult hospital stays, as well as financial assistance.
+CMN funds are unrestricted.
 Donations are directed to local member hospitals so they can be used where they are needed the most.

 The organization, founded in 1983 by Marie Osmond, John Schneider, Mick Shannon, and Joe Lake, is headquartered in Salt Lake City, Utah.
-The current president and CEO is Aimee Daily, PH.D.
-To date, CMN Hospitals has raised more than US$7 billion, which is distributed to a network of 158 hospitals.
+The current president and CEO is Aimee Daily, Ph.D.
+To date, CMN has raised more than US$9 billion, which is distributed to a network of 170 hospitals.

 History

 Children's Miracle Network began as a telethon in 1983.
 Shannon and Lake conceived the telethon with Schneider and Osmond serving as hosts.
 The first telethon raised $4.8 million for 22 hospitals.
 The telethon continued as a major fundraising arm for the organization for many years, and some hospital markets still use it today.

-Children's Miracle Network rebranded as Children's Miracle Network Hospitals in the U.S. in 2011.
-Currently, CMN Hospitals operates the largest network of children's hospitals in both the U.S. and Canada.
-The organization's member hospitals collectively provide 32 million treatments each year to children across North America.
-Most of the organization's funding, totaling $7 billion, has been raised one dollar at a time through the charity's iconic "Miracle Balloon" campaign.
+The organization rebranded to Children's Miracle Network in 2026, after going by Children's Miracle Network Hospitals since 2011, and Children's Miracle Network prior to that.
+Currently, CMN benefits the largest network of children's hospitals in both the U.S. and Canada.
+The organization's member hospitals provide 32 million treatments each year to children across the U.S. and Canada.
+Most of the organization's funding, totaling $9 billion, has been raised through the charity's "Miracle Balloon" campaign.

 Fundraising

-Children's Miracle Network Hospitals raises money each year to support local children's hospitals.
-CMN Hospitals' fundraising efforts include corporate fundraising campaigns with more than 80 corporate partners and fundraising programs including Dance Marathon, the global Extra Life gaming platform, and Radiothon, which hosts radio fundraisers through radio stations in support of their CMN Hospital.
+Children's Miracle Network raises money each year to support local children's hospitals.
+CMN's fundraising efforts include corporate fundraising campaigns with more than 80 corporate partners and fundraising programs including Dance Marathon, the global Extra Life gaming platform, Play Yellow, and Radiothon, which hosts radio fundraisers through radio stations in support of their CMN Hospital.

 Corporate fundraising partners include Walmart, Panda Express, Ace Hardware, Sam's Club, Costco Wholesale, Wawa, RE/MAX, IHOP, Credit Unions For Kids, Love's Travel Stops, Costco, CDW, Delta Air Lines, Publix, Rite Aid, Dairy Queen, Sigma Chi, Delta Zeta, Domino Sugar, Phi Mu, Speedway LLC, Phi Delta Epsilon, Phi Kappa Theta, Zeta Beta Tau, Sigma Alpha Epsilon, and Marriott International.
 In 2019, Walmart celebrated $1 billion raised for CMN Hospitals through its partnership with the organization.

-Many universities host annual Dance Marathon events to support Children's Miracle Network Hospitals and other local children's hospitals.
-These events have collectively raised more than $250 million to support CMN Hospitals services, such as the Indiana University Dance Marathon which raised more than $36 million for Riley Hospital for Children in Indianapolis, Indiana.
+Many universities host annual Dance Marathon events to support Children's Miracle Network and other local children's hospitals.
+These events have collectively raised more than $350 million to support CMN services, such as the Indiana University Dance Marathon which raised more than $36 million for Riley Hospital for Children in Indianapolis, Indiana.